koii-network/docs/develop/write-a-koii-task/task-development-guide/task-development-flow/create-task.md

 - **Enter the total bounty you want to allocate for the task (In KOII)**: Any amount not more than what you have in your wallet though.
 E.g: `1000` (We suggest the amount could be run at least 4 epochs)
 - **Enter the bounty amount per round**: Total amount would be divided equally for each number until the bounty fund is exhausted.
 E.g: `10`
 - **Enter TaskMetadata CID hosted on IPFS (Leave empty for None):** If you've hosted the metadata for your task on IPFS, add the CID here; otherwise, leave it blank.
 Use your Spheron account.
 Add the CID for the uploaded file to this prompt.
 Check out a [metadata example](/develop/koii-task-101/what-are-tasks/key-components/intro#metadata).
-- **Enter CID for environment variables hosted on IPFS (Leave empty for None):** If your task requires environment variables to be run by node runners, upload a JSON file that contains those variables to IPFS using Spheron.
+- **Enter CID for environment variables hosted on IPFS (Leave empty for None):** If your task requires environment variables to be run by node runners, upload a JSON file that contains those variables to IPFS using Spheron, see the [Spheron Docs](https://docs.spheron.network/) for more information.
 Add the uploaded file's CID to this prompt.
 - **Enter the space, you want to allocate for task account (in MBs):** Each task would need some storage for persistence, in general in MBs.
 E.g: `10`

 After the final confirmation of `y`, your task would be created along with a `taskStateInfoKeypair.json` which is used to control the task state info.